ofemeteng/ai-car-rec/readme.md

 ## 🏁 Final Thoughts

-**AI Car Recommendations** bridges the gap between intelligent search and decentralized social content.
+**DriveLens** bridges the gap between intelligent search and decentralized social content.

 It’s not just about finding the perfect car—it’s about **building a community where discovery is AI-powered, content is user-owned, and conversations are stored on-chain.**